-All CCR that is shipped to the Brandywine Ash Site from the Morgantown and Chalk Point Generating Stations is conditioned with water before loading and leaving the station.
+All CCR that is shipped to the Westland Ash Site from the Dickerson Generating Station is conditioned with water before loading and leaving the station.

-- Fly ash generated at these two generating stations is stored in large diameter concrete silos, and then is released through closed systems into a conditioning mixer system located on a superstructure above the haul truck loading area. - Fly ash is mixed with water until the NRG operator determines that the ash has the appropriate moisture content to be transported to the Brandywine site.
-The ash is then loaded in the semi-trucks or dump trucks for hauling to the Brandywine Ash Site.
+• Fly ash generated at the generating station is stored in large diameter concrete silos, and then is released through closed systems into a conditioning mixer system located on a superstructure above the haul truck loading area.

-Bottom ash generated at the two plants is also conditioned with water to an acceptable consistency, as determined by the NRG operator, with a moisture content to load into trucks for hauling to the Brandywine Ash Site.
+- Fly ash is mixed with water until the GenOn operator determines that the ash has the appropriate moisture content to be transported to the Westland site.
+The ash is then loaded in the semi-trucks or dump trucks for hauling to the Westland Ash Site. - Bottom ash generated at the plant is mixed with water as part of its transfer process to the haul truck loading area.
+The GenOn operator at the loading area ensures that the bottom ash is of an acceptable consistency to load into trucks for hauling to the Westland Ash Site.

-Transportation of CCRs to the Brandywine Ash Site
+Transportation of CCRs to the Westland Ash Site

-CCRs are transported from NRG's Morgantown and Chalk Point Generating Stations by means of semi-trucks and dump trucks that are fully enclosed on all four sides and have been completely covered with a firmly secured tarp system to prevent loss of CCR and to minimize dust emissions during transportation.
+CCRs are transported from GenOn's Dickerson Generating Stations by means of semitrucks and dump trucks that are fully enclosed on all four sides and have been completely covered with a firmly secured tarp system to prevent loss of CCR and to minimize dust emissions during transportation.

-- Before leaving the respective generating stations, vehicles transporting CCRs are inspected by the transporter and cleaned of any excess material or debris that could blow off, fall off, or spill during transportation.
+- Before leaving the generating station, vehicles transporting CCRs are inspected by the transporter and cleaned of any excess material or debris that could blow off, fall off, or spill during transportation.
 The transporter maintains an inspection log in the truck for 30 days for each of these inspections. - Trucks are washed at the plant's truck washing station to control tracking of CCRs onto plant roads and onto public roads. - Truck speeds are limited to 15 mph on site haul roads.